The Official Chart

 The Official Chart is a long-running United Kingdom music chart programme, airing each Friday afternoon on BBC Radio 1.
 It airs the UK singles chart compiled by the Official Charts Company.

-In July 2015 The Official Chart moved from its traditional Sunday slot to Friday afternoons, to coincide with the global change in new music release dates from Sundays to Fridays.
+In July 2015 The Official Chart moved from its traditional Sunday slot to Friday afternoons, to coincide with the global change in new music release dates from Mondays to Fridays.
 The chart airs between 16:00 and 17:45.

 History

 Pick of the Pops, as the chart was originally known, transferred to Radio One from the BBC Light Programme in October 1967, along with host Alan Freeman.
 Tom Browne took over in 1972 with Solid Gold Sixty.
 This consisted of two hours featuring Radio One playlist tracks which were not in the Top 20 (broadcast on 247 metres Medium Wave and carried on VHF by some location BBC radio stations), followed by a one-hour Top 20 rundown from 6pm - 7pm (carried also on BBC Radio 2's FM transmitters).
 Starting from March 1974, the playlist tracks were incorporated into Paul Burnett's 'All There Is To Hear', and the Tom Browne show was reduced to just the Top 20 for one hour at 18:00.

 In April 1978, Simon Bates took over as presenter.
 From May 1978, Radio One started promoting the Top 40 instead of the Top 30 in its Tuesday chart countdowns and daytime programming.
 This was because the Top 50 was increased to the BBC Top 75 that month.

 From November 1978 the Sunday chart show was extended to a two-hour countdown of the entire top 40.
-At first, every record was played, but as there was insufficient time to play the whole of each record, during the 1980s some songs dropping in the chart were excluded.
-Tony Blackburn, who had been removed from weekday programming, hosted the show from 1979 to 1982.
+At first, every record was played, but as there was insufficient time to play enough of each record, during the 1980s some songs dropping down the chart were excluded.
+Other hosts during this period were Tony Blackburn, Tommy Vance, Richard Skinner and Bruno Brookes.

-From 6 January 1991, every song in the top 40 was played.
-In March 1992, the programme was extended to three hours to allow for each song again to be played in full.
-The programme now ran from 4pm until 7pm.
-Since then the show has had a variety of different names and presenters in guest and permanent roles.